cbtran/qfuncMM-reproducible/README.md

 # Replicate 1 simulation setting

 Each script in `simulation_setting` contains information for 1 simulation setting.
-You can specify signal strength, intra-correlation, number of voxels in each region, side length of 3D lattice, number of timepoints, number of simulation, and number of B-spline basis.
+You can specify signal strength, intra-correlation, number of voxels in each region, side length of 3D lattice, number of timepoints, number of simulation, and number of B-spline basis as mentioned in the manuscript.
 The order of command line input is:
 1. k_eta
 2. phi_gamma